To begin your research, use these introductions to development studies topics. Some include bibliographies for further reading.

 - Save the Children

 - Small Enterprise Foundation

-A quick way to search for book reviews across a number of databases is to use Articles & More: Advanced Search.
+A quick way to search for book reviews across a number of databases is to use the Catalogue Articles and more: Advanced Search.

-- Perform an exact phrase search for the book title in the title field.
+- Do an exact phrase search for the book title in the title field.